vxsh4d0w/security-api-solutions/QuickStarts/Node/README.md

 ### Examples Provided
 - GET all alerts
-- GET one alert
+- GET and PATCH one alert
+- GET all secure scores
+- GET all TI Indicators
+- GET, PATCH, and DELETE one TI indicator
-- PATCH one alert
+- CREATE, PATCH and DELETE multiple TI indicators
+- DELETE multiple TI indicators by External IDs
+> > - PATCH and DELETE bulk TI indicators currently support only `Azure Sentinel` **targetProduct**.
+> > - **targetProduct** and **expirationDateTime** are required for PATCH and DELETE bulk methods.

 ## App Registration
 To configure the sample, you'll need to register a new application in the Microsoft [Application Registration Portal](https://go.microsoft.com/fwlink/?linkid=2083908).